fruitloopsnl/generator-tpa/README.md

 ### Install the generator

-`npm install -g generator-tpa`
+    npm install -g generator-tpa

+To validate the install, type

+    yo --help

+This will list the available generators, you should see `tpa seed` listed

 ## Generators

-[tpa:seed](#tpa) is the only available generator.
+[tpa:seed](#tpa-seed) is the only available generator.

-More can be [contributed](#Adding a new generator) to over time
+More can be [contributed](#contribute) to over time

 **Note: Generator is to be run from the root of your app**

-### TPA
+### tpa-seed

-Generates a reusable polymer element based on the tpa-seed template.
+Generates a reusable polymer element based off a standard UI template that includes examples of unit testing, API calls, i18n and TPA styling.

+These components are typically consumed in the [tpa bootstrap](https://github.com/ING-Group/tpa-bootstrap) and registered with the [tpa catalog](https://github.com/ING-Group/tpa-catalog) through the the relevant [tpa elements](https://github.com/ING-Group/tpa-elements) repository

-To preview your new element you'll want to use the [polyserve](https://github.com/PolymerLabs/polyserve) and [Drakov](https://github.com/Aconex/drakov) tools that's executed via [gulp](http://gulpjs.com/)
+To preview the element after generation, it will use the following tools :

-For further explanation of these tools, see the [tpa-seed README](https://github.com/ING-Group/tpa-seed)

-Example:
+* [npm](https://www.npmjs.com/) and [bower](http://bower.io/) for dependency management
+* [polyserve](https://github.com/PolymerLabs/polyserve) and [drakov](https://github.com/Aconex/drakov) for local hosting
+* [gulp](http://gulpjs.com/) as the task runner

+For example:
 ```bash
 mkdir -p tpa-new-element && cd $_
 yo tpa:seed tpa-new-element